Editors’ Prepping Progress

 The Survivalist’s Odds ‘n Sods

-SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods— a collection of news bits and pieces that are relevant to the modern survivalist and prepper from “JWR”.
+SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods.
+This column is a collection of news bits and pieces that are relevant to the modern survivalist and prepper from JWR.
 Our goal is to educate our readers, to help them to recognize emerging threats, and to be better prepared for both disasters and negative societal trends.
 You can’t mitigate a risk if you haven’t first identified a risk.
-Today, we look at expected lower grain crop yields, because of the jump in fertilizer prices.
+In today’s column, we look at the imminent rockslide threat to Brienz, Switzerland.

 Continue reading“The Survivalist’s Odds ‘n Sods”